Lochnivar/ashverse/books/book-01-the-match/chapter-04.md

 Chamberlain handed the orders over to Tom.

-"Yes, we're moving out.
+"Yes, Tom, we're moving out.
 General Meade's staff has determined there are no rebels south of here and we're moving out to be a reserve up near Cemetery Hill."

 Tom cursed and read the orders while Chamberlain motioned for the courier.